Overview

 Touching contaminated surfaces such as unwashed objects, clothing, bedding, or towels used by someone with monkeypox.

 Monkeypox can spread through close contact.
-Oral, vaginal or anal sex with someone infectious can also lead to transmission.
+Oral, vaginal, or anal sex with someone infectious can also lead to transmission.
 While the monkeypox virus has been isolated in semen, it cannot be concluded whether monkeypox can be contracted through semen or vaginal fluids.
-Although to be safe, people with monkeypox are instructed to use condoms for 12 weeks after recovery.
+Although to be safe, people with monkeypox should use condoms for 12 weeks after recovery.

 Monkeypox was first reported in 1958 at a lab in Demark in monkeys imported from Singapore.
-In 1970, the first case was reported in a 9-month-old boy in Congo.
+In 1970 doctors identified the first case in a 9-month-old boy in Congo.

 Although, for now, there is no definite cure for monkeypox.
 Monkeypox generally settles on its own within two to four weeks.
-Antivirals are being used in cases to manage the symptoms as well.
+Antivirals manage the symptoms as well.

 Two forms of vaccines are available which have been proven to be effective against monkeypox: